sarah-amalia/sarahpage/src/pages/about/about.md

 ---
 title: about
 name: "Sarah Amalia"
-designation: "Technical Writer"
+designation: "Technical Support & Writer"
-location: Indonesia
+location: West Java, ID
 pronouns: "she/her"
 website: "https://sarah-tw.vercel.app/"
 ---

-Hi, I'm Sarah,
-a writing enthusiast with strong fundamental skill in English.
-I love transforming complex things into structured writing which easy to understand for both technical and non-technical audiences.
-I enjoy the process of translation and creating structured writing which scannable for readers.
+a Technical Writer expanding into Technical Support and Operations.
+I love making complex things understandable through structured documentation, actionable guides, and troubleshooting for both technical and non-technical audiences.

-I have long-driven interest in tech and committed to continuous learning as I grow my career in English and tech field.
+I have a long-driven interest in how systems work, and I am committed to continuous learning as I grow at the intersection of English, writing, and tech.